Accreditation Module 1.3: Understanding Research and Researchers - Online

 - Commercialisation bodies; and

-This is a compulsory module for individuals completing the ARMS Foundation Level Accreditation Program in Australia.
+This is a compulsory module for individuals completing the ARMS Foundation Level Accreditation Program in all regions.
 Each module can also be taken as a stand-alone unit for professional development purposes.

 Program Materials, Access and Assessment: